How much does it cost to Plasti Dip a car? How many cans of Plasti Dip for wheels only? These questions and more are answered within this article.

 How to Apply Plasti Dip

 Contrary to its name, the Plasti Dip process has nothing to do with “dipping” a car into anything.
 There are two ways to apply Plasti Dip: a spray gun or an aerosol can.
 Masking areas to keep the dip off is a good practice.
-However, whole car dips may be done by masking only the windows because the dip peels easily peels off headlights and taillights.
+However, whole car dips may be done by masking only the windows because the dip easily peels off headlights and taillights.
 Additionally, a microfiber cloth makes easy work of removing any overspray.

 First, for safety’s sake, choose a work site that provides adequate ventilation.
 Start out by mixing the product well.
 Then, make sure all surfaces are free of grease, dirt, oily residue, wax, and loose rust.
-The ideal is to apply Plasti Dip to a smooth unbroken OEM finish.
+The idea is to apply Plasti Dip to a smooth unbroken OEM finish.

 If a vehicle has a deteriorated finish, or for a more permanent application, the Plasti Dip Primer provides for better color adhesion to the surface.
 The primer comes in an aerosol can, and dries in about an hour.
 Bear in mind that while dips done over the primer can be removed, it takes a lot more effort than jobs done without primer.
 Additionally, once it has dried, the primer cannot be removed from the car’s surface.